Close Menu

 Story continues below

-Get breaking National news
+Get daily National news

-“The town has received no evidence – from residents, visitors or the Ontario government – to verify that any undesirable, unsanitary behaviour has occurred on the beach areas that make up Wasaga Beach Provincial Park,” Smith added.
+“The town has received no evidence – from residents, visitors or the Ontario government – to verify that any undesirable, unsanitary behaviour has occurred on the beach areas that make up Wasaga Beach Provincial Park,” Smith said.

 “If any evidence comes to light, I assure you that we will be quick to act.”